 According to BG Theory’s, The Psychology of Search, “People don’t go to a search engine to browse the web.
 They go there because they have a question to be answered.”
-The questions are limitless but the reasoning is simple; a piece of information is missing and someone wants to find it.
+The questions are limitless but the reasoning is simple.
+A piece of information is missing and someone wants to find it.
 However, most people don’t instantly think in words.
 They think in pictures and concepts that are then translated into words, known as ‘keywords’ or ‘search queries’.
-It is because of this translation that search gets deeply complex as each person interprets events differently and describes scenarios in a different way, which leads to an extensive list of possible keywords that consumers may search for in regards to your company.
+This causes search to get deeply complex because everyone thinks differently.
+This leads to an extensive list of keywords that consumers may search for in regards to your company.
 Prospective customers are looking for answers and you have the opportunity to provide those answers for the maximum number of relevant search queries.

-Keyword research is the practice that allows you to gaze into the minds of searchers and see how they have translated their thoughts into actual searches.
+Keyword research allows you to see how searchers they have translated their thoughts into actual searches.
 Brian Clark, author of The 5 Essential Elements of Search Engine Keyword Research, explains, “Being able to take a look at the words and phrases people use when looking for things online is invaluable.
 Rather than listening to people say what they think they might do, you get to observe what they actually did.”
-So once you have compiled the information regarding which keywords drive the most traffic to your site, you can begin to interpret searchers’ motives and make a more accurate estimation of what they hope to see on the web page they click.
+Once you know which keywords drive the most traffic, you can begin to interpret searchers’ motives.
+You will also be able to make a better estimation of what they hope to see on the page they click.

-At the most fundamental level of human nature lies the fact that people are trying to resolve conflicts of all sizes and varieties.
-This is what drives them to search for knowledge and purchase goods and services.
-With the proper understanding of this depth that drives a consumers search, your business has the potential to tap into a fresh source of conversions from your website and provide a knowledgeable means for consumers to settle those detrimental conflicts using your product or service.
+People are constantly trying to resolve conflicts of all forms.
+This drives them to search for knowledge and purchase goods and services.
+Knowing the depth that drives a consumers search will enable your business to have more conversions from your website.
+Your business will also be able to provide knowledgeable means for consumers to settle conflicts using your product or service.